 The Green Deal Newport

-FREE CAVITY WALL INSULATION GRANTS (not means tested) are available in Newport, Cwmbran, Pontypool, Ebbw Vale - and in fact throughout Gwent.
+FREE CAVITY WALL INSULATION GRANTS (not means tested, nor benefit dependant) are available in Newport, Cwmbran, Pontypool, Ebbw Vale - and in fact throughout Gwent.

 All homeowners and private tenants qualify for a grant regardless of financial circumstances (subject to survey).